shhwang1/3-Anomaly_Detection/README.md

 ___

 ## Analysis
 Since the outlier threshold determined according to the methodology to be tested is different, the experiment was first conducted by methodology.
-And at the end of the analysis chapter, we will compare the methodology based on the best performance after hyperparameter tuning.
+The threshold is a point value corresponding to 95% of the outer score, and has a different value for each dataset.
+Therefore, since the outer score calculated by the model is different, the comparison by model is meaningless.
+Therefore, the main content is not comparison by model, but performance comparison through hyperparameter tuning for one model.

 ### [Experiment 1.]
 Comparison of Local Outlier Factor performance by neighbors hyperparameter changes